wi7a1ian/nip-lab-2018/README.md

 	    	Assert.Equal(somePost, valueResult);
 	    	mockRepo.Verify();
 		```
-	1. Confirm all three tests are runnable, do not fail and make sense.
+	1. Confirm all three tests are runnable, do not fail and make any sense.